 Grab a drink and explore the (small) bar made of ice – the whole bar area is carved out of 30 tonnes of dry ice!
 There are games and photo screens to capture your experience.
 The staff are really friendly, and regularly pop around to guests for a chat.

-It’s not a cheap thing to do in Melbourne, but it’s definitely a way to beat the heat!
+It’s not one of the cheapest things to do in Melbourne, but it’s definitely a way to beat the heat!

 Book tickets for IceBar Melbourne here.